AngeloR/Lemontrac/readme.md

    Since there is currently no ACL, but it IS something that is planned, users have an "access_level".
 0 is the administrative user.

-## Bugs? ##
-Running into bugs?
-Report them at http://lemontrac.xangelo.ca You need to have an account in order to report bugs.